yzong0107/33---Selenium-CPPM-accounting-changes/README.md

 ![show hidden files](images/screenshots2.PNG)

 7. Run the run.bat, it will call hello_world.py, and check if everything works.
-8. Maybe need to download chrome webdriver, check user's chrome version, and download it.
+8. Maybe need to download chrome webdriver, check user's **chrome version**, and download it.
 Copy paste it into the env folder (same path in step 5)
 9. Change the run.bat file path.

 # To Run the program